locationtech/geotrellis/docs/architecture/high-performance-scala.md

 which can lead to unnecessary allocation and garbage collection.
 In the case of more complicated `for`-loops, the translation rules can even result in boxing of primitive loop variables.

+The `cfor` construct from the Spire library avoids this problem because it is translated into the `while` construct, which does not incur the same potential performance penalties as the `for` construct.

-## Decorators ##
+## Specialization ##

 Another strategy that we imply to avoid unnecessary boxing is use of the `@specialized` decorator.

 An example is the `Histogram[T]` type, which is used to compute either integer- or double-valued histograms.
-The declaration of that type look something like this:
+The declaration of that type looks something like this:

 ```scala
 abstract trait Histogram[@specialized (Int, Double) T <: AnyVal] { ... }
 ```

-Where the `@specialized` decorator and its two arguments tell the compiler that it should generate three versions of this trait instead of just one:
+The `@specialized` decorator and its two arguments tell the compiler that it should generate three versions of this trait instead of just one:
 `Histogram[Int]`, `Histogram[Double]` and the customary generic version `Histogram[T]`.
-Although this multiplies the amount of code associated with this type by roughly a factor of three, it provides the great advantage of preventing boxing of (most) arguments and variables of type `T`.
+Although this multiplies the amount of bytecode associated with this type by roughly a factor of three, it provides the great advantage of preventing boxing of (most) arguments and variables of type `T`.
 In addition, specialization also opens up additional opportunities for optimization in circumstances where the compiler knows that it is dealing with a particular primitive type instead of a object.